Moving Beyond Blame: The Key to Successful Family Mediation

 If that sounds like you, then Pax Mediation is here to help.

-Take the First Step
+Take the First Step Towards Resolution

 You don’t need to have all the answers.
 You don’t need to have resolved everything before you come to us.
 You just need a willingness to meet in a space, talk with intention, and work toward a clearer path forward.

-Book your MIAM with Pax Mediation
+Book your MIAM with Pax Mediation.

-Ask about how we support both financial divorce mediation and child arrangements mediation
+Ask about how we support both financial divorce mediation and child arrangements mediation.

-Give your children the best chance of cooperative co-parenting
+Give your children the best chance of cooperative co-parenting.

 Move from blame to building a workable, respectful system for the future.